OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 ### Activity
 Identification of unused applications occurs on an _ad hoc_ basis, either by chance observation, or by occasionally performing a review.
 When unused applications are identified, findings are processed for further action; if a formal process for decommissioning unused applications has been established, that process is used.

-The organization responds on a case-by-case basis when third-party applications, or application dependencies (e.g., operating system, utility applications, libraries), reach end of life.

 Customer/user migration from older versions of the organization's products is managed individually for each product and customer/user group.
 Multiple versions of each product may be in active use, requiring development teams to invest significant effort in back-porting product fixes.

 ### Maturity Questions